 Anonymous complaints will not be investigated under this procedure unless there are exceptional circumstances.

 If the complaint is about an event that happened over 12 months ago the school is not obliged to investigate further.

 All complaints about a member of staff must be made in writing.

 If you are still dissatisfied with the outcome you may contact The Department for Education, The School Complaints Unit (SCU), 2nd Floor, Piccadilly Gate, Manchester M1 2WD.
 The SCU will examine the school’s complaints policy to determine if they adhere to education legislation.
-However, the SCU will no re-investigate the substance of the complaint and will not overturn the school’s decision about a complaint.
+However, the SCU will not re-investigate the substance of the complaint.